E1 Visas Attorney in The Woodlands, TX

 - Carry on principal trade for your treaty country with the United States.

+Our E1 visas attorney in The Woodlands can help you determine if you’re qualified to apply for a treaty trader visa.
 The term substantial trade refers to the continuous flow of sizable international trade items.
 These can also involve numerous transactions over time.
 Principal trade is when over 50 percent of total international trade is between the treaty country and the United States.

 Requirements for an E-1 Visa in the United States